How Do Volume and Tone Pots Work For Guitar?

 On a Volume Pot, a basic set-up is this for a Gibson®, Strat® or Tele®:

-In Ex C, your input and output are basically connected – zero resistance.
+In Example B, your input and output are basically connected – zero resistance.
 Therefore, all of your signal is passing through the output lug.

-Instead of sending the entire signal to ground, the tone cap helps by sending only a part of the signal to ground.
-Tone caps only let high frequencies pass through it – they resist, or reject low frequencies.
+Instead of sending the entire signal to the ground, the tone capacitor allows only a portion of the signal to be grounded.
+Tone capacitors are designed to let high frequencies pass through while resisting or rejecting low frequencies.

 TONE CAP VALUES:

-As you can see from Ex.
-D and Ex.
-E, the tone pot works pretty similarly to the regular Volume Pot.
+As you can see from the above examples, the tone pot works pretty similarly to the regular Volume Pot.
 This time, we have our Tone Cap to help us fine-tune our tone!

 WHAT IS A NO-LOAD POT?